practicalli/spacemacs/install-spacemacs/additional-configuration.md

 ## Spacemacs install Wizard
 Run Emacs as normal.

-Spacemacs will start a wizzard and ask you how you want your Spacemacs.
+Spacemacs will ask how to configure the fundamentals of Spacemacs operation.

 The `.spacemacs` configuration file is created by the Spacemacs Wizard, which only runs if it does not find this file, or `.spacemacs.d/init.el` file.